Land Clearing & Brush Removal in South Lake Tahoe, CA

 Alpine Land Clearing

 Professional clearing for South Lake Tahoe's alpine environment.
 Specialized equipment for 6,200+ foot elevation, steep slopes, and TRPA environmental compliance.
-We protect your property while preserving Lake Tahoe's natural beauty.
+Every project protects your property while preserving Lake Tahoe's natural beauty.

 - TRPA-compliant forest clearing